 You will get your Macro in the left side.
 Just select it and click on Add button.

-If you want to give it an icon, just select it from right side and click on Modify button.
+If you want to give it an icon, just select it from the right side and click on the Modify button.

 After that, you will get icons to add.